randyverishop/airflow/BREEZE.rst

           shell and when typing breeze command <TAB> will provide autocomplete for parameters and values.

   -b, --build-only
-          Only build docker images but do not enter the airflow-testing docker container.
+          Only build CI docker images but do not enter the airflow-testing docker container.

   -t, --test-target <TARGET>
           Run the specified unit test target.
 There might be multiple